gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Slack

 Activity on Slack during the event was quite high.
 As seen in the following graph, students largely worked on the tutorials assigned for that day.
 RNA-Seq sees questions asked on day 2, Day 3's scRNA only sees questions on day 3, etc. We did not expect everyone would keep to the schedule so closely.
-The only exception is the Day 1 content where many students started late and were cathing up on the tutorials.
+The only exception is the Day 1 content where many students started late and were catching up on the tutorials.

 ![Bar chart of slack messages sent, many are social every day, others split into day 1/2/3/4/5](/assets/images/messages-during.png)